fiann/jshub-core/website/help/install.markdown

 * creating and testing jsHub data-capture and transport plug-ins
 * contributing additional code, bug fixes and Unit Tests

-Generate the local documentation with:
+Generate the local website with documentation using:

-    % rake jshub:doc
+    % rake jshub:website

 Please refer to these [local](index.html) help pages.